Non-stop flights to Busan (PUS)

 Intercontinental flights to Busan

-* Please note that there are no direct services from the United States, Canada, Southern America, Central America, the Caribbean, Africa, the Middle-East, Southern Asia or Central Asia.
+* Please note that there are no direct services from Europe, the United States, Canada, Southern America, Central America, the Caribbean, Africa, the Middle-East or Southern Asia.

 Non-stop flights from China to Busan

-Air China (Star Alliance): seasonal flights from Beijing (PEK).
+Air China (Star Alliance): year-round flights from Beijing (PEK).

-China Eastern (SkyTeam): seasonal flights from Shanghai (PVG).
+China Eastern (SkyTeam): year-round flights from Shanghai (PVG).

 Non-stop flights from Japan to Busan

-Air Busan: year-round flights from Fukuoka (FUK), Nagoya (NGO), Osaka (KIX), Sapporo (CTS) and Tokyo (NRT).
+Jeju Air: seasonal flights from Fukuoka (FUK), Osaka (KIX), Sapporo (CTS) and Tokyo (NRT).

 Non-stop flights from East Asia to Busan

-Jeju Air: year-round flights from Jeju City (CJU), Seoul (GMP) and seasonal flights from Taipei (TPE).
+Jin Air: seasonal flights from Jeju City (CJU), Taichung (RMQ) and Taipei (TPE).

-Air Seoul: seasonal flights from Jeju City (CJU) and Seoul (GMP).
+Eastar Jet: seasonal flights from Jeju City (CJU) and Taipei (TPE).

-Jin Air: year-round flights from Jeju City (CJU) and seasonal flights from Seoul (GMP).
+Jeju Air: year-round flights from Jeju City (CJU), Seoul (GMP), seasonal flights from Kaohsiung (KHH) and Taipei (TPE).

 Korean Air (SkyTeam): year-round flights from Jeju City (CJU), Seoul (GMP), Seoul (ICN) and Taipei (TPE).

-China Airlines (SkyTeam): seasonal flights from Taipei (TPE).
+China Airlines (SkyTeam): year-round flights from Taipei (TPE).

 Hong Kong Express: year-round flights from Hong Kong (HKG).